-Lara Richards is particularly skilled at managing and organizing complex litigation projects.
+Lara Richards, special counsel in our Litigation Section, is particularly skilled at managing and organizing complex litigation projects.
 From organizing the review of millions of documents in municipal finance disputes to shepherding the firm’s 200-plus cases filed after the 2010 BP oil spill in the Gulf of Mexico to assisting in multi-day trials and arbitrations, Lara’s background as city editor for a daily newspaper fully equips her for dealing with the daily demands of her job.
 With a combination of efficiency, ingenuity, and Texas sass, Lara’s case management skills aid the firm in going to battle against the biggest law firms in the nation.

 J.D., magna cum laude, from Tulane University School of Law, 2011